 Right-click files in the graph to use commands such as Open, Compare, or Source Control operations.

 You can perform file operations on multiple files.
 To fit the view to the currently selected files, press F.

 Alternatively, you can work with the graph information programmatically.
-See Automate Project Management Tasks.
+See Automate Simulink Project Tasks Using Scripts.